Shoulder and Elbow

 Understanding the Shoulder and Elbow

-Your shoulder is called a ball-and-socket joint.
-That’s because the top of your upper arm has a rounded shape, like a ball.
+Your shoulder is what's known as a ball-and-socket joint.
+That’s because the top of your upper arm is rounded and shaped like a ball.
 It fits into a cup-shaped hollow (socket) in your shoulder blade.
 Ball-and-socket joints are highly flexible.
-In fact, your shoulder has a broader, more diverse range of motion than any other joint in your body.
+In fact, your shoulder has a broader, more complex range of motion than any other joint in your body.

-The elbow is a hinge joint that connects your forearm to your upper arm.
-It allows you to bend and straighten your arm.
+Your elbow is a hinge joint that connects your forearm to your upper arm.
+It allows you to easily bend and straighten your arm.

 Your shoulders and elbows are held together by various tissues.
-Ligaments connect the bones to other bones.
-Tendons connect bones with muscles.
-And a layer of slippery tissue called cartilage covers the ends of your bones.
-This helps them glide against each other during movement.
+Ligaments connect the bones to other bones, and tendons connect bones to muscles.
+A layer of slippery tissue called cartilage covers the ends of your bones.
+This helps your bones glide against each other when your body moves.

-If something harms a part of your joint – whether it's a bone or the tissue around it – you may have pain, weakness, numbness and other symptoms that make it hard to use your arm or shoulder.
+If you injure the bone or surrounding tissue of your shoulder or elbow joint, you may have pain, swelling or other symptoms that make it harder to use your arm or shoulder.

 Common Causes of Shoulder or Elbow Pain

-• Tendon injuries such as rotator cuff tears and biceps tendon rupture
+• Tendon injuries, such as rotator cuff tears and biceps tendon ruptures

 Ulnar Collateral Ligament Injuries - Shalen Kouk